MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-revaluation.md

 |02-15-20|Direct Cost|02-15-20|150.00|3|3|

 ## <a name="expected-cost-in-revaluation"></a>Expected Cost in Revaluation
 The revaluable quantity is calculated as the sum of the quantity for completely invoiced item ledger entries with a posting date equal to or earlier than the revaluation date.
-This means that when some items are received/shipped but not invoiced, their inventory value cannot be calculated.
+This means that when some items are received/shipped but not invoiced, their stock value cannot be calculated.
 Items that use the Standard costing method are not limited in this respect.

 > [!NOTE]
->  Another type of expected cost that can be revalued is WIP inventory, within certain rules.
-For more information, see [WIP Inventory Revaluation](design-details-revaluation.md#wip-inventory-revaluation).
+>  Another type of expected cost that can be revalued is WIP stock, within certain rules.
+For more information, see [WIP Stock Revaluation](design-details-revaluation.md#wip-inventory-revaluation).

 When calculating the re-valuable quantity for items using the Standard costing method, item ledger entries that have not been completely invoiced are included in the calculation.
 These entries are then revalued when you post the revaluation.
 When you invoice the revalued entry, the following value entries are created: